artursvaitilavics/OLV_Production_Tools/readme.md

                 Also creates all necessary compositin nodes, RenderLayer, FileOutput and Denoise nodes.
             WARNING: Will delete any compositing nodes, that are currently created.
             ERRORS: Little issue with Denoise node, it sometimes won't connect to File Output node.
-    New View Layer - Creates new view layer across all scenes.
+    New View Layer - Creates new view layer across all scenes. (please dont use _ in name of layer, "NewLayerName" this convention is better, at the moment!)

 Objects:
     Link to all scenes - links all selected object to all scenes.
 But only if selected in view port, won't work for Collections